aj95b/Parallel-Isomap---protein-data/README.md

 # Parallel-Isomap---protein-data
 Loop parallelization using OpenMp.
-Helper functions in R-- eigen decomposition using eigs.r and correlation coefficients using corcoeff.r
+Helper functions in R-- eigen decomposition using eigs.r and correlation coefficients using corcoef.r